ServerlessOpsIO/serverlessops-workshops/01-up-and-running/01-deploy-and-run/README.md

 ### 1. Service Discovery

-Q. How does _wild-rydes-ride-requests_ know the _wild-rydes-ride-fleet_ API endpoint?
+Q. How does _wild-rydes_ know the _wild-rydes-ride-fleet_ API endpoint?

-In _wild-rydes-website_ we manually set this with a configuration file.
-But for _wild-rydes-ride-requests_ we made no manual configuration.
+Where is the HTTP endpoint specified in _wild-rydes_ for the e _wild-rydes-ride-fleet_ API endpoint and how does _RequestRide_ know to use it?

 <details>
 <summary><strong>Hint</strong></summary>